 Why?
 Upon congestion, providers cannot tell why it happens.
 In fact, they cannot even tell what CCAs are going through their networks.
 For instance, when some flows take over the buffers in their routers, providers can know their flow 5-tuples, but no existing algorithm enables providers to easily zoom in on these flows and determine in real time that these are BBR flows that are overpowering their CUBIC traffic.
 One approach for cloud providers would be to peek at the tenant VMs that cause congestion.
 But providers do not have easy access to their tenant VMs, not to mention many privacy, security and encryption issues that force them to treat VMs as black boxes [22].
 Instead, in the paper, we focus on the alternative goal of identifying the flow CCA on the fly and locally within the congested router link.
-Existing CCA classification algorithms fail at achieving such a goal because they often assume that they can also monitor the reverse-path packets, and later provide an offline identification that leverages the packets from both paths [23]-[26].
-In contrast, DeePCCI [27] does not need to monitor the reverse path, but due to its architecture, it is unclear whether it can easily start monitoring a flow in the middle of transmission, and whether it can scale to more than a handful of flows.
-Furthermore, Seiðr [28] is designed to run at high line rates, but has trouble handling more than two TCP flavours.
+Most existing CCA classification algorithms fail at achieving such a goal, because they often assume that they can also monitor the reverse-path packets, and later provide an offline identification that leverages the packets from both paths [23]-[30].
+Unfortunately, this key assumption conflicts with the goal of identifying the CCA locally within the congested router link, since the suggested algorithms do not work without monitoring the ACKs on the reverse path.
+In contrast, DeePCCI [31] does not need to monitor the reverse path, but due to its architecture, it is unclear whether it can easily start monitoring a flow in the middle of transmission, and whether it can scale to more than a handful of flows.
+Furthermore, Seiðr [32] is designed to run at high line rates, but has trouble handling more than two TCP flavours.